proxy-di/proxydi/README.md

 ## Usage

+> We will use TypeScript for all examples, because it is easier to remove typing than add it

 The process of using ProxyDi consists of 3 stages:

 1. Use the @inject decorator to define the dependencies to be resolved by the ProxyDi container.
 In this example, we define an interface for characters and ask ProxyDi to resolve the `Role` dependency for actors.